 Irrigated farmland decreased by 203,011 acres between 2006 and 2008, with Prime Farmland representing 49 percent of the decrease (98,471 acres).
 Urbanization totaled 72,548 acres, the lowest rate recorded since the late 1990’s; during the 2004-06 mapping cycle, new urban land had totaled 102,010 acres.

-Land idling, at 260,412 acres, increased by 29 percent over the prior mapping period.
+Land idling, at 260,412 acres, increased by 29 percent since the prior mapping period.
 It was predominant in the southern San Joaquin Valley.
 The cessation of irrigation resulted in most of the land being reclassified to Grazing Land or Farmland of Local Importance.
 These conversions could be reversed if environmental factors change.

 Since tracking of agricultural land conversions began in 1984, more than 1.3 million acres have been taken out of agricultural use in the state.
 This represents an area larger than the size of Merced County, or a rate of about one square mile every four days.